Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Ignoring local laws.
 If you intentionally break the laws of El Salvador, your insurer can deny your claim.

 - Violence.
-There are many criminal gangs in El Salvador, and violence is often used with little hesitation.
+Criminal gangs operate in El Salvador, and violence is often used with little hesitation.
 Firearms are common and gangs have even been known to use explosives and carry out terrorist-style attacks.
 Travelers may be targeted based on perceived wealth, so consider leaving your valuables at home and traveling light.

 - Disease.
 Dengue fever and other insect-borne diseases, including Zika, are a risk particularly during the wet season from April to November.
 All travelers should protect themselves from mosquitoes with long sleeves, insect repellent and by sleeping indoors.
 Infectious diseases are prevalent and travelers should take all necessary precautions, including drinking boiled or bottled water and avoiding ice cubes and undercooked foods.